- Troubleshooting Bedwetting in Potty-Trained Kids

 Then at age six, we started to worry that we had a more serious bedwetting problem on our hands.

 It was time to put some effort into getting over bedwetting.

 A quick Google search told us that about 12-15% of kids were still bedwetting age six, and 5% still at age nine.

-We read that gaining nighttime control later often ran in families (neither of us had the problem though) and can be a result of the child growing faster than their bladder can keep up (she’s a peanut though, not growing fast at all!).
-It’s not laziness, but could be because of super deep sleeping (she does), stressful situations, or getting wires crossed between the bladder and the brain.
+We read that gaining nighttime control later often ran in families (neither of us had the problem though) and can be a result of the child growing faster than their bladder can keep up (our kids are all peanuts though, who don’t grow fast at all!).
+It’s not laziness, but could be because of super deep sleeping (that describes the child who struggled the most), stressful situations, or getting wires crossed between the bladder and the brain.